 HIV Medicine Pathway

-The University of Washington HIV Medicine Pathway in Internal Medicine is designed for residents who are strongly interested in a primary care career caring for patients with HIV either abroad, in the WWAMI region, or elsewhere in the United States.
+The University of Washington Internal Medicine Residency HIV Medicine Pathway is designed for residents who are strongly interested in a primary care career caring for persons with HIV, whether abroad, in the WWAMI region, or elsewhere in the United States.
 It is not generally designed to be a springboard to an ID fellowship though some graduates of the program have gone on to HIV fellowships.
 Instead, the goal is to train general internists who, as part of their career, want to have a significant proportion of their practice devoted to caring for people with HIV.

 Patient Care Experience

 - Continuity clinic at the Madison Clinic

 - Patients at Madison Clinic suffer from a broad range of diseases aside from HIV and STIs, including cardiovascular disease, diabetes, hyperlipidemia, thyroid dysfunction, COPD, etc.

 - Clinic ½ – 1 day per week to every other week (day of week and frequency varies depending on call schedule)

 - During clinic block will complete two to three ½–day sessions per week